thiagoVsosa0112/casaCordoba/README.md

 ## Las Soñadas Margaritas
 //Project about a holiday´s house located in Córdoba, Argentina.

-//The project has realized with HTML, CSS, SASS and Bootstrap.
+//It has realized with HTML, CSS, SASS and Bootstrap.